Search policies and procedures by title or keyword

 The responding party may also request access to a Confidential Advisor.

-The Confidential Advisor shall be authorized to liaise with appropriate staff and Recipient to arrange supportive measures through Recipient to allow the Complainant to change living arrangements or class schedules, obtain accessibility services, or arrange other accommodations.
+The Confidential Advisor shall be authorized to liaise with appropriate staff and Recipient to arrange supportive measures through Recipient to allow the alleged victim to change living arrangements or class schedules, obtain accessibility services, or arrange other accommodations.

-The Confidential Advisor shall be authorized to accompany the Complainant, when requested to do so by the Complainant, to interviews and other proceedings of a campus investigation and institutional disciplinary proceeding.
+The Confidential Advisor shall be authorized to accompany the alleged victim, when requested to do so by the alleged victim to interviews and other proceedings of a campus investigation and institutional disciplinary proceedings.

-The Confidential Advisor may, as appropriate, serve as a liaison between a Complainant and Recipient or local law enforcement when directed to do so in writing by a Complainant who has been fully and accurately informed about what procedures shall occur if information is shared, and assist a Complainant in contacting and reporting to a Responsible Employee or local law enforcement.
+The Confidential Advisor may, as appropriate, serve as a liaison between an alleged victim and Recipient or local law enforcement when directed to do so in writing by an alleged victim who has been fully and accurately informed about what procedures shall occur if information is shared, and assist an alleged victim in contacting and reporting to a Responsible Employee or local law enforcement.

 Confidential Advisors for Recipient are: